stew675/standup5x5/README.md

 I'm including the words-alpha file, plus a version of words-alpha that only has the 5-letter words in it, as well as the NYT Wordle sets.
-It seems silly to me for us to be spending time finding ~80KB of 5 letter words from a ~4MB file but since that's what people seem to be doing, I'll include the full set here as well
+It seems silly to me for us to be spending time finding ~80KB of 5 letter words from a ~4MB file but since that's what people seem to be doing, so I included the full set here.

 Thank you to Matt Parker for making the problem public, and all the intelligent and robust discussion of solutions in the Youtube comments, and a big thank you